Greenmamba29/genspark-ai-search-privacy/SIMSTUDIO_INTEGRATION_PLAN.md

 4. Implement basic model management
 5. Add comprehensive testing suite

-This integration will significantly enhance GenSpark-AI-Search's offline capabilities while providing users with more control over their data and AI processing preferences.
+This integration will significantly enhance Grahmos-AI-Search's offline capabilities while providing users with more control over their data and AI processing preferences.